Roger W. Griffith, P.E.

 Filed Under: International Plumbing Code, Recent Posts

-September 6, 2023 by Roger Griffith 1 Comment
+September 6, 2023 by Roger W. Griffith, P.E.
+1 Comment

 Trap Seal Device

-Drain traps must be prevented from losing their water seals.
+Trap seal devices must be prevented from losing their water seal.
 Loss of the water seal allows sewer gas to enter the building.

-The International Plumbing Code (IPC) Section 1002.3, 2018 edition, discusses the types of prohibited traps.
-Specifically, the first type of trap that is prohibited is “Traps that depend on moving parts to maintain the seal.”
+The International Plumbing Code (IPC)Section 1002.3, 2018 edition, discusses the types of prohibited traps.
+Specifically, the first prohibited type of trap is “Traps that depend on moving parts to maintain the seal.”
 Some interpret this language to prohibit the use of trap seals.

 The Code Commentary states that “a trap is intended to be a simple U-shaped piping arrangement that offers minimal resistance to flow.
 Prohibited traps do not have a simple U-shaped design or configuration.”
 A P-trap with a trap seal still has the simple U-shaped design or configuration.
 Regarding this first prohibition, the Code Commentary states, “Item 1 refers to mechanical traps that use moving parts such as floats or flappers.”